terramate-io/terramate-docs/cloud/stacks/details.md

 Each stack has a list of historic deployments the stack was included in.

 This information helps to detect the deployment that introduces the `failed` state.
-Each deployment can be used to visit the deployment in GitHub.
+Each deployment can be used to visit the deployment in GitHub Actions, GitLab CI/CD or any other [supported CI/CD platform](../../automation/index.md).

-See [Deployments](../deployments/) Visibility to learn how to synchronize deployments with Terramate Cloud.
+See [Deployments](../deployments/index.md) to learn how to synchronize deployments with Terramate Cloud.

 ## Drift Runs